mannazsci/study_ml/README.md

 # Examples

-Use [example_tutorial_dataset.m|example_tutorial_dataset.m] for an example of dataset conversion.
+Use [example_tutorial_dataset.m](example_tutorial_dataset.m) for an example of dataset conversion.
 This simple script creates a STUDY with a single dataset, convert it to a format suitable for deep learning and apply a simple convolutional network.
 This example is not supposed to provide meaningful results.

 Use [example_ds003061.m|example_ds003061.m] for an example of BIDS STUDY conversion.